-The Peer Review of every Practice Unit should be mandatorily carried out at least once in a block of five years and the validity of the Peer Review Certificate shall be five years from the date of issue.
-If the Board so decides or otherwise at the request of the Practice Unit, the Peer Review for a practice unit can be conducted at shorter intervals.
-Further, in case the PU is reviewed within two year of its incorporation, the validity of the Peer Review Certificate shall be two years.
+The peer review of every practice unit should be mandatorily carried out at least once in a block of five years.
+However, if the Board so decides or otherwise at the request of the practice unit, the peer review for such a practice unit can be conducted at shorter intervals.